 Halloween is meant to be scary.

-Specifically, in terms of Halloween, it’s actually pretty understandable why a young child would find it scary!
+It’s pretty understandable why a young child would find Halloween scary!
 While there are plenty of age-appropriate ways to enjoy the holiday, there are also a lot more gruesome and spooky aspects to it as well.
 And unfortunately for our impressionable kiddos, the scarier stuff isn’t always easy to avoid.